-Discipline is a necessary ingredient of any school program if the teaching-learning process is to be an effective and fruitful one.
+Children are a work in progress and it is our goal to help each child to develop and grow to become his or her best version.
+We at SMCS want to help our learners develop discipline, temperament, and self-control.
+Along with compassion and understanding, a clear and consistent disciplinary policy is a necessary ingredient of any school program if the teaching-learning process is to be an effective and fruitful one.
 Basically, it is a matter of good order resulting from observance of the necessary rules and regulations established by the school.
-Discipline begins with self-control and includes practice of the Christian virtues of respect and concern for others during ordinary interaction of the school day.
+Discipline begins with clear boundaries and includes the practice of Christian virtues such as self-control; and patience and kindness for others during ordinary interactions of the school day.
+In order to help our learners reflect on their choices and grow from their mistakes, we implement the following measures.